diogo-pessoa/milestoneThree/TESTING.md

     python -m unittest discover -s test/html_test/*_view -p "*_test.py" -v

 ## UnitTest

+    # make sure to export the .flaskenv variable.
+The pymongo model, relies on app and mongo.
+    # The test pre-loads these in order to mock the call to the  method that invokes Application  Models
     python -m unittest discover -s test/src/bookshelf -p "*_test.py" -v